 Cold unsweetened tea with heavy cream and 3 pumps of Sugar-free Caramel syrup

 Ask for the sugar-free options in your Starbucks.
 Syrup and heavy cream are optional.
-I prefer to mix black tea with heavy cream and a sugar free syrup.
+I prefer to mix black tea with heavy cream and a sugar-free syrup.
 Hibiscus tea is great alone!
-I just add my favorite sweetener and I am an happy girl!
+I just add my favorite sweetener and I am a happy girl!

 Net carbs for this drink: 0,6

 This is a very uncommon ice drink.
 Ask for a scoop of Matcha dissolved in water, add some ice cubes, a splash of heavy cream, and 1 or 2 espresso shots.
 Add some sweetener and mix!
 Matcha has some carbs (6 per scoop) so this option is very occasional for me.

 For the warm days, I need something more, I have a Frappuccino option that you’ll love.

 Ask for almond milk, blended in ice and an (optional) sugar-free syrup.
 Optional shot of espresso.
 No whipped cream.

 Yes, is basically a Frappuccino.
 But don’t ask for a Frappuccino.
 Why?